Boys say they dug holes in cave to try to save themselves

 They showed a framed drawing of Gunan that they all signed and plan to send it to his family.

-"I would like to express our condolences and hope you rest in peace," the youngest boy, 11-year-old Chanin Wiboonrungrueng, said, reading the message he wrote on the drawing to Gunan.
+"I would like to express our condolences and hope you rest in peace," Chanin, the youngest boy, said, reading the message he wrote on the drawing to Gunan.
 "Thank you very much for your sacrifice and I felt sorry for Lt.
 Col. Gunan's family."

-Coach Chanthawong said that when they heard of Gunan's death, "Everyone was shocked.
+Coach Chantawong said that when they heard of Gunan's death, "Everyone was shocked.
 Everyone was saddened by the news and we felt guilty that we were the cause of his death."

-Officials released the team from Chiangrai Prachanukroh Hospital at about 5 p.m.
+Lessons learnedOfficials released the team from Chiangrai Prachanukroh Hospital at about 5 p.m.
 Wednesday local time.
+Before they left the hospital, nurses, doctors and staff formed a human tunnel in which the coach and boys walked through, hugging and bowing to those who treated them since they were rescued.
+A video of the goodbye event was played at the press conference.

 Most of the boys said they'd like to become both professional soccer players and Navy SEALs when they grow up.

-"This experience taught me not to live life carelessly," said Pipat Bodhi.
+"This experience taught me not to live life carelessly," said Pipat Pho.

+HomecomingFollowing the press conference, the boys finally went home.
+As soon as young Chanin got to his house, his sister and relatives swarmed him, hugging and kissing him.
+ABC News crews were present to witness most of the homecoming reunions with loved ones.

+Chanin changed into the clothes he wore while trapped in the cave and went with his family to a local temple, where he removed the clothes and left them at an altar to cleanse them of bad spirits, relatives told ABC News.

 Their rescue took place over a period of three days last week.
 The first four boys were taken out of the cave on July 8 in a tandem rescue effort, with one SEAL swimming ahead of the boys and another behind, all the while attached to a tether.